REMORTGAGES

 Until the mortgage on a property is paid off everyone will need to remortgage at some point, if not many times.
 The initial mortgage and its terms & conditions and interest rate aren’t for life unfortunately.
 That means at the end of your current deal you can move to a different or better deal.
 It’s here where our experienced mortgage advisors work with you every step of the way to remind you in advance that your deal is soon to expire, and provide clear and tailored advice on what is best for you and your current circumstances.
-In this section:

 Remortgaging basically means moving your existing mortgage from one lender to another.
 You’d usually look to remortgage if your fixed mortgage term is due to end (your fixed term is usually either 2 or 5 years) and you’re not looking to move house.
 You may even be able to find a better deal – speak to your mortgage broker to see if remortgaging is the best option for you.
+Remember, it always pays off to Get Mortgage Fit as we call in advance of remortgaging, so you have the best chance of securing the best deal for your circumstances!

 Whether you’ve fixed your mortgage rates for 2 years or 5, it’s important to remember when exactly your fixed term is due to end.
 When your initial fixed rate expires, unless you’ve made other arrangements, you’re automatically switched on to the standard variable rate (SVR) of your mortgage lender, which can cost you more per month – by quite a margin, potentially.
 If you’re not planning on moving home, remortgaging could be your best option.
 A good place to start is having a mortgage review.
-This will establish whether a more cost-effective mortgage is available; a specialist broker like Roots Mortgages will take in to account your circumstances as a contractor.
+This will establish whether a more cost-effective mortgage is available; a specialist broker like Roots Contractor Mortgages will take in to account your circumstances as a contractor.
 We’ll be able to look at other deals from your current lender, as well as deals from a comprehensive range of other options on the market.
 The review will also show if you already have the most suitable deal available.

 To ensure you have plenty of time to look at the market, and secure the best rate, we’d always suggest around 4 months before your current rate ends.
 This gives you time to shop around without pressure and research your options.
-If you’re an existing client of Roots Mortgages, we’ll automatically contact you in advance of your fixed term is due to end.
+If you’re an existing client of Roots Contractor Mortgages, we’ll automatically contact you in advance of your fixed term is due to end.

 We start by taking details of your personal situation and mortgage requirements, which will help us find the best mortgage for you.
 We’d then discuss our recommendation and gather the documents the lender will need for processing.
 Once we’ve double checked everything, we’ll submit the application and follow it through to the mortgage offer stage.
 If you’re staying with your current lender, they’ll take over and apply the new rate and payment automatically from a fixed date.